The Clean Travel Story

 Umbrella Trekking, the precursor to Clean Travel

-An innovative organisation that offers adventure tours in Nepal all of Umbrella Trekking’s profits go to our partner charity.
-Crucially, because jobs are very hard to come by for young adults when they leave The Umbrella Foundation, every trip with Umbrella Trekking provides an internship to one of them so that over time they can be trained as a tour guide and make a career for themselves in the tourism industry.
+An innovative organisation that offers adventure tours in Nepal all of Umbrella Trekking’s profits go to our partner charity, The Umbrella Foundation.
+Crucially, because jobs are very hard to come by for young adults, every trip with Umbrella Trekking provides an internship to a youth from The Umbrella Foundation so that over time they can be trained as a tour guide and make a career for themselves in the tourism industry.

 Clients love Umbrella Trekking, and we’ve benefited from the growing focus on impact travel, among a fast-growing travel market overall.
 However, while we get a lot of word of mouth referrals we’ve always struggled to reach a broader audience online.
 We find it hard to compete with the large international operators that have massive advertising budgets.